 Step-2

-- The router examines level 2 child routes of the level 1 parent route for the best match.
+- The router examines the level 2 child routes of the level 1 parent route for the best match.

 Step-3